This new 2018 iPhone may cost half the price of an iPhone X

 A cheaper iPhone would give Apple the tools to globally compete against a swell of midpriced and budget Android phones.

-Kuo predicts that the 6.1-inch iPhone may release as the cheapest option alongside two premium models: a 5.8-inch iPhone X successor with an OLED screen, and a 6.5-inch OLED iPhone X Plus.
+Kuo predicts that the 6.1-inch iPhone might release as the cheapest option alongside two premium models: a 5.8-inch iPhone X successor with an OLED screen, and a 6.5-inch OLED iPhone X Plus.

 Analysts from UBS predicted that the 2018 OLED iPhone could cost around $1,100.
-Unfortunately, this seems totally plausible since the 256GB iPhone X already hovers at this rate.
+Unfortunately, this seems totally plausible since the 256GB iPhone X already hovers at this price.

 This rumor of a 6.1-inch iPhone joins another that Apple could give its budget iPhone SE a refresh by the end of 2018.
 Recently, Apple registered a handful of brand-new iPhone model numbers with a Eurasian regulatory organization.
 Since this indicates that new iPhones could be released in the near future, we're hoping that the iPhone SE 2 is around the corner.